reallyreadit/dev-env/readme.md

 ### 1. Run the containers with Docker Compose

 Run these commands in the the root of this `dev-env`.
-Make sure that the `web`, `dev` and `api` repository folders are siblings of the `dev-env` folder, otherwise they will not work.
+Make sure that the `web`, `dev` and `api` repository folders are siblings of the `dev-env` folder, otherwise the relative folder references in the Compose file will not work.
 If you don't use a UNIX-style CLI (Windows), change the commands as appropriate:

 Enable the default config for Docker in `api`
 ```